JayaniLakshika/Monash_PhD_thesis/chapters/02-chap2.pdf.md

 # Choosing Better NLDR Layouts by Evaluating the Model in the High-dimensional Data Space {#sec-first-paper}

+Nonlinear dimension reduction (NLDR) techniques such as tSNE, and UMAP provide a low-dimensional representation of high-dimensional data (\pD{}) by applying a nonlinear transformation.
+NLDR often exaggerates random patterns.
+But NLDR views have an important role in data analysis because, if done well, they provide a concise visual (and conceptual) summary of \pD{} distributions.
+The NLDR methods and hyper-parameter choices can create wildly different representations, making it difficult to decide which is best, or whether any or all are accurate or misleading.
+To help assess the NLDR and decide on which, if any, is the most reasonable representation of the structure(s) present in the \pD{} data, we have developed an algorithm to show the \gD{} NLDR model in the \pD{} space, viewed with a tour, a movie of linear projections.
+From this, one can see if the model fits everywhere, or better in some subspaces, or completely mismatches the data.
+Also, we can see how different methods may have similar summaries or quirks.

 <!--This paper is build with quollr 0.3.15-->